JuvignyEnsta/Macs2023/README.md

 # Course2023
-Parallel algorithm course for IN 203
+Parallel algorithm course for MACS 3 in September-November 2023